 <CTRL-C> to shut them down.
 With your app shut down, you'll be able to update your code to introduce monitoring tools.

-This procedure is part of a lab that teaches you how to monitor your application with New Relic.
+This procedure is part of a lab that teaches you how to get started with New Relic to monitor your application.
 Now that you've set up your environment, instrument your application with APM agent.